Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • Relative Strength Index (RSI)

-A very popular momentum oscillator developed by Welles Wilder, RSI (Relative Strength Index) compares upward and downward movements in closing price.
+Developed by Welles Wilder, RSI (Relative Strength Index) is a popular momentum oscillator that compares upward and downward movements in closing price.

 • Slow Stochastic

-The Slow Stochastic provides more reliable signals than the original indicator.
-It applies further smoothing to reduce volatility and improve accuracy.
+The Slow Stochastic Oscillator provides more reliable signals than the original indicator, applying further smoothing to reduce volatility and improve accuracy.

 • Smoothed Rate of Change (SROC)